While it is true that not everyone is cut out for being an entrepreneur, there is a sense of fear and uncertainty associated with the career.

 The Art of Charisma

 Charisma is one key personality trait that is frequently overlooked.
 Because of its ineffable nature, it’s hard to pin down exactly what makes someone charismatic; it can be different presenting traits depending on the person.
 But at the core of charisma is an extroverted personality.
+Also, have you heard of the DiSC personality types?
+Knowing your personality type can help guide you toward personal and professional success and help you find a career you enjoy.

 An extroverted person isn’t always the social-hyperactive we picture, and may in fact be fairly quiet.
 But they are attuned to those around them and are able to find the flow of the status quo and move with it in any social situation.
 This makes for an awesome employee especially in sales.